colyseus/docs/docs/best-practices/overview.md

 - Your game logic should be handled by other structures, such as:
     - See how to use the [Command Pattern](/best-practices/command-pattern/).
     - An Entity-Component System WE NEED ONE THAT WORKS WELL WITH COLYSEUS PLEASE HELP

+##Javascript

+###Bad practices
+Using numbers as keys on mapschema produces bad sync, because of the way keys are ordered in javascript